AndreaCrotti/Unit-testing-talk/unit.rst

 Side effects
 ============

+.. unfortunately life is not so simple, and we can't only work with
+.. pure functions, otherwise our program would not be able to do
+.. anything useful.

+..
+We also have side effects, where a side effect happens whenever a
+.. function in addition to returning a value, also modifies some state
+.. or has an observable interaction with calling functions.

+..
+For example, a function might modify a global or static variable,
+.. modify one of its arguments, raise an exception, write data to a
+.. display or file, read data, or call other side-effecting functions.

-*In addition to returning a value, it also modifies some state or has an observable interaction with calling functions or the outside world*
+**In addition to returning a value, it also modifies some state or has an observable interaction with calling functions or the outside world**

 .. literalinclude:: code/funcs.py